Cannabis Education

 Stable formulations can last 1-2 years when stored properly

-Types of Cannabis Tinctures
+Types of Tinctures

-2.5-100mg per dropper
+THC Tinctures2.5-100mg per dropper

 Psychoactive, euphoric, pain relief